d3fc/d3fc/site/src/introduction/building-a-chart.md

 The chart is rendering using SVG graphics.
 If the size of the SVG container changes, the various layout calculations within the cartesian chart component need to be re-evaluated.
 Because all the d3fc components respect D3 data joins, you can re-render them in their entirety whenever the data changes, or, in the case of the cartesian component, the containing element changes size.

-This pattern makes it incredibly simple to handle changes in data, see the {{{ hyperlink 'streaming/index.html' title='streaming example' }}}, or layout changes.
+This pattern makes it incredibly simple to handle changes in data, see the streaming example, or layout changes.

 Here's how to use this technique to handle re-sizing the chart.
 Simply wrap the D3 select and call invocation in a function, in this case called `render`, and invoke it each time the window size changes: